ICSC-Spoke2-repo/idl-rucio/README.md

 From the root account in your previous PC/VM, configure the accounts of the client containers by setting the quotas on the RSEs, create personal scopes, give the attribute to be able to sign URLs, etc…

-Jump into the client container:
+Enter into the client container:

 * `docker exec -it rucio-client /bin/bash`